The idea for this blog came from a question asked by a customer. They said:

 My answer was that I no longer used RDFS/OWL.
 I now use SHACL for everything.
 The only parts of RDFS I use are subclasses.
 I stopped using RDFS/OWL back in 2017 when SHACL became the official W3C standard.

 Why?
 Because I like to keep things as simple as possible.
 I prefer to use one language rather than two because it is simpler.
 The one language I use in my data modeling is SHACL.
-If using two languages had some advantages, I would consider using SHACL plus OWL when benefits exceed costs.
+If using two languages had some advantages, I would consider using SHACL plus OWL provided benefits exceeded costs.
 However, I see no real benefits in adding OWL to the mix.

 SHACL delivers everything I need nicely.
 I work a lot with different customers of TopQuadrant.
 SHACL also delivers everything they need nicely.
 I, and everyone else at TopQuadrant, learned and used OWL before we learned SHACL.
 If OWL addressed our needs and the needs of our customers well enough, we would have stayed with it and not moved on to SHACL.